 - Receive treatment

 - Settle any co-payment/deductible payments (if applicable)

 - Keep any documentation and treatment notes for future reference

 Securing the best Hong Kong health insurance option to speed up your hospital billing

-Those of you who want to ensure that any Hong Kong healthcare experience they may need in future is easy and stress-free, then you’ll want to ensure you get an insurance policy that allows for direct billing.
+For those of you who want to ensure that any Hong Kong healthcare experience you may need in the future is easy and stress-free, you’ll want to ensure you get an insurance policy that allows for direct billing.
 It makes the lives of everyone more efficient; patients, hospitals, and insurers.
 At a time when you’re probably not feeling the best, having an efficient payment method for settling hospital fees and charges can really have a positive impact on your recovery.

-- Public vs Private Guide 2017: With handy information about what to expect from the service, treatments, and costs of hospitals in both the local public and private health sectors, you’ll be better positioned to make the right call with regards to your health.
+- Public vs Private Guide: With handy information about what to expect from the service, treatments, and costs of hospitals in both public and private healthcare in Hong Kong, you’ll be better positioned to make the right call with regards to your health.